Glass Sword (Red Queen #2) by Victoria Aveyard (2016)

 The plot begins rather slow honestly but it picks up for the most part.
 Plenty of action and strategic planning.
 No shortage of betrayal and surprising alliances.
 Plus there’s a sprinkle of romantic tension throughout.
 I also found it pretty cool how Aveyard chose to zoom way out in the geographical scope of this book.
 Not only do we travel all over the place and meet people from foreign countries but the whole revolution expands to a massive level.
 This isn’t just an isolated rebellion, it’s a grand-scale revolution.
 A hundred years is a long time for a stalemated war to wage on, long enough to turn friends into foes and enemies into allies.

 It’s apparent to me that Aveyard has a clear picture of this fantasy realm in her head.
 But I’m pretty surprised that there is no map included, particularly for Glass Sword seeing as we travel all over the place in it.
 It just makes sense to me to have a map included in each book because who can really remember where the heck anything is?
+Then again, who really cares?

 The issue is that Mare charges into this sequel thinking that she has lived through so much and knows better than others now because of all she has experienced.
 Well it’s true that she has indeed endured much that has most certainly changed and shaped her from the poor girl she once was, but she’s wrong thinking that she knows anything.
 She insists that she has learned her lesson on trusting people and yet she continues to make the same mistakes.
 Too many people keep secrets and are playing games (both in the short term and the long term) for her to ever truly have much of an advantage.
-And yet we see her barrel into situations believing she has figured them out and is one step ahead only to realize too late that she’s two steps behind only to realize that he is a foe and she is a friend, or wait is it the other way around?
+And yet we see her barrel into situations believing she has figured them out and is ten steps ahead only to realize too late that she’s twenty steps behind only to realize that he is a foe and she is a friend, or wait is it the other way around?
 Etcetera etcetera.
 What the author has intended as plot twists really just come across as making Mare look like an idiot who still can’t get it right when it comes to guessing the truth and who to trust.
 It comes across like everyone around her is playing some massive intricate game and while she darts around trying to save the world she’s really just stumbling blindly while the others watch and manipulate her.
 I feel like that wasn’t at all what was intended but that’s how it felt.

 I did love getting to spend time with Shade, her brother, in this book.
 He’s awesome.

 Cal was great to spend time with as well but let’s face it, we want him and Mare to be together and this book is the definition of a slow burn romance.
 I suppose there is still Kilorn as a contender though… That aside, it was interesting to watch how Cal has changed since Red Queen.
 He is still healing from his loss and the betrayal but he is a soldier at the core so despite any confusion or shock he may still be processing he knows how to put one foot in front of the other.
-I definitely felt like his character reflected more change from the concluding events in Red Queen than Mare does.
+I definitely felt like his character reflected more change from the concluding events in Red Queen than Mare.

 Maven is there but not always there.
 This actually made me think about the Darkling in Siege & Storm (book two in Leigh Bardugo’s Grisha trilogy) where the Darkling, or in this case Maven, is hardly ever there physically in the story yet he’s haunting every page.
 He comes up in many a conversation, he influences their choices and decisions, he is their motivation and their deterrent.
 Even in his absence, Maven is everywhere.